-The Bristol 32 Bullet was a biplane racing aircraft built in 1919 to provide a flight test bed for the powerful Cosmos Jupiter (later Bristol Jupiter) engine and to also act as a high-speed demonstrator to publicise both the Bristol Company and the engine.
+The Bristol Aeroplane Company Type 32 Bullet was a biplane racing aircraft, built in 1919 to provide a flight test bed for the powerful Cosmos Jupiter (later the Bristol Jupiter) engine.
+It also acted as a high-speed demonstrator to publicise both the Bristol Engine Company and the engine itself.

 After the race, the aircraft was re-configured with a larger diameter forward fuselage, which virtually enclosed the engine.
 At the same time, the forward fuselage was metal-clad and a large hemispherical spinner was fitted.
 Some sources give this variant the designation Type 32A.

-In its final Aerial Derby appearance the following year, the aircraft was placed second in the Kings Cup Race at an average speed of 145 mph.
-This variant is sometimes described as the Type 32B.
+At its final Aerial Derby appearance the following year, the aircraft was placed second in the King's Cup Race at an average speed of 145 mph.
+This variant is sometimes described as the Bristol Type 32B.

 The Bullet was eventually scrapped in 1924.

 |Span||31 ft 2 in (initially); 22 ft 4 in (after modification)|

 |Maximum Speed||155 mph, 170 mph in final configuration|

 Single example only (G-EATS) flown in three configurations in search for higher speeds.